The National Tutoring Programme 2023/2024: A Quick Guide For Schools

 - Proven evidence of rapidly increased maths attainment with the most disadvantaged children, with tens of thousands of children in receipt of pupil premium taught so far

 - Up to 15 pupils can have a 1-to-1 lesson within the same one hour time slot

 - All lessons are recorded for safeguarding and training purposes

-- Flexible online lessons that can take place from school or home (in the event of a second lockdown).
+- Flexible online lessons that take place from school, or from home during periods of school closures

 - Weekly and termly reports to understand where your pupils are successfully catching up and where they might need more help.

-- Full access to all resources and video CPD from the Third Space Maths Hub to help raise maths attainment across the school
+- Full access to all maths resources and video CPD from the Third Space Maths Hub to help raise maths attainment across the school.

 All State-funded schools in England will automatically receive the funding, which can be spent on pupils in Year 1-11.
 Schools will receive funding according to the number of pupils eligible for Pupil Premium but are free to use the funding to support whichever pupils they see fit.

 The NTP will cover 50% of the cost incurred by schools, up to a maximum of £18 per hour.
 As such, schools can use NTP funding to cover £9 for each hour of tutoring delivered.